OLI9292/blog/source/blog/2017-03-02-introduction-to-mapkit-and-core-location.html.markdown

 ---
 <br>

-One of the reasons I love iOS development, is that users more accepting about using applications that track their physical data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One of the reasons I love iOS development, is that users more accepting about using applications that track their physical data.

-If you want to use maps and GPS you will need to import two frameworks: [MapKit](https://developer.apple.com/reference/mapkit) and [Core Location](https://developer.apple.com/reference/corelocation).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you want to use maps and GPS you will need to import two frameworks: [MapKit](https://developer.apple.com/reference/mapkit) and [Core Location](https://developer.apple.com/reference/corelocation).

 **MapKit**